 With typical Churchillian energy, he arranged for their de-lousing and took advantage of their three weeks in reserve to enhance their training.
 During that time, the men appreciated his lax application of discipline, despite disapproval from his superiors.
 He arranged sports and concerts.
-On January 27, the battalion took over its 1,000 yards of front at Ploegsteert, Belgium, known as “Plug Street” to the Tommies.
+On January 27, the battalion took over 1,000 yards of the front at Ploegsteert, Belgium, known as “Plug Street” to the Tommies.
 While no offenses were launched in this sector during Churchill's tenure, there was constant shell-fire and forays into no-man's-land.
-Churchill set up his headquarters in a shell-battered farm behind the trenches.
-The barn was sandbagged, providing refuge when shells came in.
+Churchill set up his headquarters on a shell-battered farm behind the trenches.
+The barn was sandbagged, providing a refuge when shells came in.

-When the battalion was in the line-- it rotated six days in the trenches and six in immediate reserve-- he and his officers would enter no-man's-land through the barbed wire and visit the forward positions in shell craters to keep an eye on the enemy, yards away.
-At least one time he came under direct machine gun fire.
-Also, the farm itself was shelled frequently and the buildings occasionally were hit.
-One time, a shell landed on the house and a piece of shrapnel hit a lamp's battery holder he was toying with.
+When the battalion was in the line—it rotated six days in the trenches and six in immediate reserve—he and his officers would enter no-man's-land through the barbed wire and visit the forward positions in shell craters to keep an eye on the enemy, yards away.
+At least one time, he came under direct machine gun fire.
+Also, the farm itself was shelled frequently, and the buildings occasionally were hit.
+One time, a shell landed on the house, and a piece of shrapnel hit a lamp's battery holder he was toying with.
 The shelling at the farm sometimes caused casualties.
 He constantly inspected the trenches, making sure they were as strong as possible.

 You don't turn off a lifetime of politics and power, however.
 While at the front, he saw the German planes controlling the skies and realized that Britain needed an effective air policy.
-Test trials of the tank, which he had initiated and pushed, became evidently more important when witnessing conditions first-hand.
+Test trials of the tank, which he had initiated and pushed, became more important when witnessing firsthand conditions.
 The tank trials had been very promising, but production was mired in politics.
 Conscription, needed to get the army up to strength, had been tabled.
 Harsh and unnecessary punishment demoralized the troops.
 He wondered why the navy, Britain's most powerful arm, was not taking the initiative.
 Churchill chaffed at his powerlessness.